htw-imi-showtime/showtime-website/content/ws24/bachelor/b5-holocms/_index.md

 +++
 project_id = "B5"
 title = "HoloCMS"
-subtitle = "FROM QR TO AR: A NEW DIMENSION OF CONTENT DELIVERY" claim = "" abstract = ""
+subtitle ="Integrate Augmented Reality via QR-Codes" claim = "FROM QR TO AR: A NEW DIMENSION OF CONTENT DELIVERY" abstract = ""

 # Properties for displaying the project in the project list